romain-gilliotte/you-shall-pass/README.md

 Unlike others:
 - It does not need a storage backend to store permissions: they will come from your own persistence layer.
+- Your permissions model will be easy to unit test.
 - It can give your detailed information on why you got allowed or not to perform actions and access resources.
 - It can be extended to load arbitrary restrictions associated with the permissions.
   - Permissions are not only either "yes" or "no".
 You can say "yes but only for ..." without creating many different roles.